Harley O’Hanlon and Kaitlyn Carlstad are the next generation of medical professionals.

 The Medical Assistant Apprenticeship program was developed from a grant from the Idaho Department of Labor and the Workforce Development Council.

 “Heritage Health was the very first industry partner in North Idaho to become a registered apprenticeship site in North Idaho,” said Heberer.
 “Registered apprenticeships are a sound solution to workforce shortages.”

-Several other Heritage Health employees have enrolled in the program, which will resume later this month.
+Several other Heritage Health employees have enrolled in the program, which resumed this fall.

 “Nationally, there is a shortage of medical assistants,” said Krajack.
 “This apprenticeship program is excellent because it allows employers to develop and reward talent internally.”

 Heritage Health helped cover the tuition costs, which enabled by O’Hanlon and Carlstad to enter the program.